Investors call for greater Rio accountability over destroyed ancient caves

 ($1 = 0.7652 pounds)

-(Reporting by Simon Jessop in London and Melanie Burton in Melbourne; Editing by Simon Cameron-Moore)
+(Reporting by Simon Jessop in London and Melanie Burton in Melbourne; Editing by Simon Cameron-Moore and Gerry Doyle)

 ((melanie.burton@thomsonreuters.com Twitter: @MelanieMetals; +613 9286 1421; Reuters Messaging: melanie.burton.thomsonreuters.com@reuters.net))